CS3219-AY2526Sem1/cs3219-ay2526s1-project-g37/README.md

 ## How to run full service:

 1. Create root `.env` and add required parameters (can copy paste from telegram chat)
-2. Prod Run with `docker-compose --profile prod up`
+2. Prod Run with `docker compose --profile prod --env-file .env.prod up -d`
 3. Dev Run with `docker-compose --profile dev up`
 4. To rebuild, add `--build` flag to above command
 5. To change between prod and dev stop the current running containers with `docker compose down` and re-run the above command with the desired profile.